 - Multi-scale mechanics of granular materials and extreme environment

-- Polymers, Geomaterials, and Composites
+- Polymers, geomaterials, and composites

 - Radiation based imaging, diffraction, non-invasive, and quantitative characterization of geomaterials and advanced materials at micro, meso, and macro scale

-- Sustainable Materials and Pavement Engineering
+- Sustainable materials and pavement engineering

-Better predict and control soil behavior by:
+And they are able to better predict and control soil behavior by: